memgraph/docs/mage/query-modules/python/meta-util.md

 #### Output:

-* `nodes: List[Map]` ➡ list of distinct node objects with their count.
-If `include_properties` was set to `true`, the node object contains properties count too.
+* `nodes: List[Map]` ➡ List of distinct node objects with their count.
+If `include_properties` is set to `true`, the node object contains properties count too.
-* `relationships: List[Map]` ➡ list of distinct relationship objects with their count.
-If `include_properties` was set to `true`, the relationship object contains properties count too.
+* `relationships: List[Map]` ➡ List of distinct relationship objects with their count.
+If `include_properties` is set to `true`, the relationship object contains properties count too.

 #### Usage:
 Get graph schema without properties count: